When I was planning my first trip to Portugal, I knew I wanted to focus on the country's two major cities: Lisbon and Porto.

 Porto should definitely make it onto your Portugal itinerary.

-What to do with 2 days in Porto
+2 days in Porto: What to do in Porto

-Porto isn't a huge city; it has a population of just 215,000, and the city center is walkable.
+Porto isn't a huge city; it has a population of just under 250,000 (in the city center area), and is quite walkable (as long as you don't mind hills).
 You can easily see the highlights in two full days as long as you plan ahead.

 There are three major things that I think are the highlights in Porto: architecture, food, and wine.
 So with those 2 days in Porto, here are all the things you should consider doing.

-Things to do in Porto: Admire the architecture
+What to see in Porto: Admire the architecture

 Like I mentioned above, Porto has an interesting mix of architecture.
 You'll find everything from Neoclassical buildings and train stations from the 1800s to Romanesque cathedrals to Art Nouveau cafes, plus many other styles in between.